MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/routes-stops-trips.md

 - The second is an LRT, hence `route_type=0`
 - A complete list of values for `route_type` can be found [here](../../reference/#routestxt)

-The remaining fields contain additional information such as a URL specific to the route as well as agency-specific colors to represent the service on a map.
+The remaining fields contain additional information, such as a URL specific to the route as well as agency-specific colors to represent the service on a map.

 <hr>